 Our business typically supports projects that are capital intensive and require several years to generate first production.
 The economic analyses conducted by our customers in oil sands, Australian mining and LNG investment areas have historically assumed a relatively conservative longer-term price outlook for production from such projects to determine economic viability.
 Perceptions of lower longer-term commodity prices can cause our customers to reduce or defer major expenditures given the long-term nature of many large scale development projects, adversely affecting our revenues and profitability.
 In Canada, Western Canadian Select (WCS) crude is the benchmark price for our oil sands accommodations' customers.
 Historically, WCS has traded at a discount to WTI.
 Should the price of WTI decline or the WCS discount to WTI widen further, our oil sands customers may delay additional investments or reduce their spending in the oil sands region.
 Similarly, the volumes and prices of the mineral products of our customers, including coal and gold, have historically varied significantly and are difficult to predict.
 The demand for, and price of, these minerals and commodities is highly dependent on a variety of factors, including international supply and demand, the price and availability of alternative fuels, actions taken by governments and global economic and political developments.
-Mineral and commodity prices have fluctuated in recent years and may continue to fluctuate significantly in the future.
-We expect that a material decline in mineral and commodity prices could result in a decrease in the activity of our customers with the possibility that this would materially adversely affect us.
+Mineral and commodity prices could result in a decrease in the activity of our customers with the possibility that this would materially adversely affect us.
 No assurance can be given regarding future volumes and/or prices relating to the activities of our customers.
 We have experienced in the past, and expect to experience in the future, significant fluctuations in operating results based on these changes.